 Snickerdoodles are a quintessential American cookie.
 They are crispy on the outside, soft and chewy in the inside, with cinnamon sugar coating them.
 Their taste is so addicting that they're usually gone before you know it!
 But what if I told you that they can be made without cream of tartar?

 Snickerdoodle cookies are one of the most popular cookie recipes on the internet.
 They’re easy to make, and they taste great.
-But it sucks when you run through the ingredient list and realize you're without cream of tartar!
+But it sucks when you run through the ingredient list and realize you're without a main ingredient!

 This snickerdoodles without cream of tartar recipe is dedicated to you!

 Tips + Tricks

 No. 1 --> To bake soft and tender snickerdoodles, bake your cookies only until the tops are just set and the edges just start to brown.
 The middle should still be soft and gooey.
 They will continue to cook on the pan.